 The frame edge sticks out from the lens.
 Because of the protruding frame edge, rain and snow collected at the edges.
 It was not possible to completely clear the moisture off the edge of this goggle.

 This goggle fit small faces well.
 It was a fair fit for large faces and did not work for extra large faces.
 There are two layers of foam.
 The layer closest to the face did a decent job of wicking away moisture from the face.
 The one closest to the frame was very porous and helped with ventilation.
 There was pressure on the forehead and on the cheeks.
-For large users you might notice a little pressure on your nostrils, too.
+Large users might notice a little pressure on your nostrils, too.
 The goggle strap was a good size for a smaller head or helmet.
 On larger users it might be hard to fit it over a big helmet.

 The lens quality is fair at best.
 We noticed distortion from the lens.
 Objects were totally visible through the lens but the images were not sharp.
 We used a darker lens for the testing; this could have made it more difficult to see clearly on anything but a bright sunny day.
-Due to the frame sticking out from the lens, we noticed that the peripheral vision was limited on the sides, top and bottom.
+Due to the frame sticking out from the lens, we noticed that the peripheral vision was limited on the sides, top, and bottom.
 These goggles felt restrictive in visibility.

 Considering the price of this goggle the durability is fantastic.
-The frame is very flexible and would withstand an large impact well.
+The frame is very flexible and would withstand a large impact well.
 The lens did a good job of resisting scratches.
 We noticed an average number of scratches.
 It is possible to replace the lens if it becomes too damaged, but at this price we would recommend buying two pairs to begin with as to have a backup goggle or to have one in each backpack or car.

-is classic style that will be around for a long time.
-There are several different options for colors and patters on the frame and strap.
+The style of the Spy Targa 3 is classic style that will be around for a long time.
+There are several different options for colors and patterns on the frame and strap.
 This goggle won't get you into a fancy dance club, but it won't get you laughed off the hill either.

 This goggle would be great for a skier or snowboarder, particularly with a smaller face.
 Snowmobilers will also appreciate this model.
 If using it for snowmobiling we would recommend having a backup pair under the seat in case a friend forgets their pair.
 This is a great product for anyone working in a snow environment that might scratch or ruin several pairs of goggles.

 This is a great value.
 It has all the capabilities to keep a rider safe from the sun and wind.
-For beginners or kids this is a perfect goggle for learning without breaking the bank.
+For beginners or kids, this is a perfect goggle for learning without breaking the bank.
 This is the goggle everyone can afford and should own.